Aryaman07/github_series/Aryaman/task.md

 	  -Dropbox will have the backup of your project -Creating your own GitHub repository is possible.

-#TASK-2
+# TASK-2
 Hello People!
 I am Aryaman Ranjan, pursuing B.Tech (4th-year student) from DIT University.
 Here are my answers of Task-2.
 QA.
 How git workflow works?
 Ans- 1.
-Working directory ó Workspace.
+Working directory ‚Äî Workspace.
 2. Index ie stage
 3. Local Repository ie Head
 4. Remote Repository